Getting to Laos

 Presently, the people at Tiger Trail Travel, who love elephants and have a deep understanding of the large and complex issues, feel that our present tactics are more effective than to boycott the industry altogether.

 We support camps that are changing for the better and we try to make the best of a bad situation.
 If we don't support these camps, then these camps could not afford the food and healthcare (including professional vets and medicines) that elephants need.
 There would, in turn, be fewer elephants rescued from logging.
-Our tour costs are a little higher than the less ethical operators because we support camps that provide the necessary standard of care and this costs money.
+The alternative if camps cannot receive revenue from tourism to care for their elephants is to sell them to other countries or slaughter them.
+Our tour costs are a little higher than the less ethical operators because we support camps that provide the necessary standard of care.
 Some other camps abuse their elephants by pushing large numbers of tourists through on rides and offer tours at cheap rates.
 We absolutely do not support these camps.

-As a large operator, we can direct tourists to the more ‘ethical’ camps and in turn support them and hopefully make the numerous other camps you could choose from improve.
+As a large operator, we can direct tourists to the more ‘ethical’ camps and in turn support them and hopefully make the numerous other camps you could choose from improve, or close.

-Please contact David Allan, Short Tours Manager, Tiger Trail Travel or visit our local sales office for further information.
+Please contact David Allan, General Manager, Tiger Trail Travel or visit our local sales office for further information.
+Thank you for your support, with your support these changes have been made possible.